Lake Okeechobee: 20th century

+Following the 1928 hurricane, the U.S. Senate issued a report in 1929 that recommended enlarging drainage canals, raising the levee to 31 ft, covering it with riprap, and extending it further around the lake, and lowering the control level of the lake from a range of 15 to 18 ft above sea level to 14 to 17 ft above sea level.
+U.S. President Herbert Hoover visited the area personally, and afterward the U.S. Army Corps of Engineers designed a plan incorporating the construction of channels, gates, and nearly 140 miles of levees to protect areas surrounding Lake Okeechobee from overflow, creating the Herbert Hoover Dike.
+In 1931, the Florida Legislature created the Okeechobee Flood Control District, distinct from the Everglades Drainage District, to be responsible for flood control around Lake Okeechobee and the Caloosahatchee River and Canal.

+The enlarged water control structures around Lake Okeechobee and in the Everglades did not prevent either frequent floods or dry spells in which cattle died for lack of water and fires burned in the peat of the Everglades.
+Then, in 1947, two hurricanes, the 1947 Fort Lauderdale hurricane and the 1947 Cape Sable hurricane, brought so much rain that parts of southern Florida remained flooded for months afterwards.
+In 1948, the Army Corps of Engineers began work on the Central and South Florida Flood Control Project, described as "the biggest engineering project that the world had ever seen."
+Florida replaced the Everglades Drainage District and the Okeechobee Flood Control District with the Central and Sounthern Florida Flood Control District, predecessor of the South Florida Water Management District.

+21st century

 Four recent hurricanes – Frances, Jeanne, Wilma, and Irma – had no major adverse effects on communities surrounding Lake Okeechobee, even though the lake rose 18 in after Hurricane Wilma in 2005.
 Hurricane Ernesto increased water levels by 1 ft in 2006, the last time it exceeded 13 ft.
 However, the lake's level began dropping soon after and by July 2007, it had dropped more than 4 ft to its all-time low of 8.82 ft.

 In August 2008, Tropical Storm Fay increased water levels to 0.65 m above sea level, the first time it exceeded 3.66 m since January 2007.
 Over a seven-day period (including some storms that preceded Fay), about 20 cm of rain fell directly onto the lake.

-Rim Canal

-During construction of the dike, earth was excavated along the inside perimeter, resulting in a deep channel which runs along the perimeter of the lake.
-This channel is known as the rim canal.
-In most places the canal is part of the lake, but in others it is separated from the open lake by low grassy islands such as Kreamer Island.
-During the drought of 2007–2008, this canal remained navigable while much of surrounding areas were too shallow or even above the water line.
-Even when the waters are higher, navigating the open lake can be difficult, whereas the rim canal is easier, so to reach a specific location in the lake it is often easiest to use the rim canal to get close then take one of the many channels into the lake.